suny-upstate-cwt/github.toolkit/docs/workflows/flows.mkdocs-gh-pages.md

-# MkDocs GitHub Pages Publisher
+# Build and Deploy MkDocs to gh-pages Branch Workflow

 This reusable workflow automates the process of building and deploying MkDocs documentation to GitHub Pages, while also incorporating key repository files (README, CHANGELOG, LICENSE) into the documentation structure.